anadon/sfs-settings/README.rst

 ``.env`` support
 ~~~~~~~~~~~~~~~~

-``python-settings`` supports ``.env`` files!
+``sfs-settings`` supports ``.env`` files!
 It automatically loads them from the current working directory.
 If you need to have easy swapping between development, local, testing, cloud, and other configurations then swapping ``.env`` files is a great way to do it.

 per-user application settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``python-settings`` does not yet support keeping settings somewhere in ``~/.config/``...
+``sfs-settings`` does not yet support keeping settings somewhere in ``~/.config/``...
 We're working on it.

 debugging support?
 ~~~~~~~~~~~~~~~~~~

-It's kinda complicated inside ``python-settings`` actually.
+It's kinda complicated inside ``sfs-settings`` actually.
 So when if you're using a more complicated setup and things seem a little too magical?
 It isn't implemented yet, but it is on the roadmap to add a ``DEBUG`` mode.

 No downtime to atomically change settings?
 Transaction locks incoming!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While not here yet, ``python-settings`` **will** support transation locks so that you don't need to stop your container or VM in order to guarantee correct settings at all times.
+While not here yet, ``sfs-settings`` **will** support transation locks so that you don't need to stop your container or VM in order to guarantee correct settings at all times.
 So, how do you feel about sub-millisecond not even downtime, but pauses?
 We think that they're just swell!

 When it lands, you'll be able to do something like this:

 .. code-block:: bash

-    export PYTHON_SETTINGS_TRANSACTION_LOCK="*"
+    export sfs_settings_TRANSACTION_LOCK="*"
     export MY_SETTING_ONE="Hello"
     export MY_SETTING_TWO="World"
-    unset PYTHON_SETTINGS_TRANSACTION_LOCK
+    unset sfs_settings_TRANSACTION_LOCK

 Just remember that these will **ONLY** work for settings which have ``reobtain_each_usage=True``!